 We were hoping the Razorbacks would defeat the Kentucky Wildcats on Saturday and play for the championship on Monday night, but it was not to be.
 The Wildcats had some very large and talented players, and they muscled their way to a 64-59 victory with aggressive rebounding and accurate shooting.
 The play was so rough one of our forwards, Jim Counce had to be hospitalized following the game with an injury to his kidney.

-We were very excited by the crowd and the noise outside the arena, with fans from Kentucky and Duke anticipating their team would win the grand prize.
-I approached a man holding two fingers in the air and asked him if he had two tickets to sell, to which he replied, “No, I want to buy two!”
-I asked what he was willing to pay, and he said, “$1000 apiece.”
-I felt those expensive tickets in my coat pocket and for a brief moment considered making a quick $2000 by going back to the motel and watching the game on television.
-I knew however, Mr. Marks would discover my deceit before we got even back to El Dorado.
+We were very excited by the crowd and the noise outside the arena, and fans from Kentucky and Duke were anticipating their team would win the grand prize.
+I approached a man holding two fingers in the air and asked him if he had two tickets to sell to which he replied, “No, I want to buy two!”
+I asked what he was willing to pay, and he said, “One thousand dollars apiece.”
+I felt those expensive tickets in my coat pocket and for a brief moment considered making a quick two thousand dollars and going back to the motel to watch the game on television.
+I knew however, Mr. Marks would discover my deceit before we got ever back to El Dorado.

-PS: Kentucky beat Duke, so at least the team that beat us was the national champ!
+PS: Kentucky beat Duke, so at least the team which beat us was the national champion!

-PS 2: Fast forward thirty-eight years and Dr. Jim Counce, noted heart surgeon who was injured in the Arkansas-Kentucky game performed an open heart triple coronary bypass operation on me in 2016, and I not only survived but did well and have not lost my enthusiasm for Razorback basketball.
+PS 2: Fast forward thirty-eight years and Dr. Jim Counce, noted heart surgeon in Fayetteville who was injured in the Arkansas-Kentucky game performed an open heart triple coronary bypass operation on me in 2016.
+I not only survived but did well and have not lost my enthusiasm for Razorback basketball.